Published in: 2018 Cyber Risk Perception Survey Report, by the Marsh & McLennan Agency

 Cyber Risk Strategy

 Executives are clearly worried about cyber-risk but admit they do not understand the range of protective steps available to them.
 While there are many excellent products and processes for protecting against cyber-attack, the threat landscape is rapidly and continuously evolving, and even the best defenses can never be perfect.
 Cyber is a business risk to be managed, not just a technological threat that can necessarily be stopped.
-Having a Clear Cyber-Risk Strategy Allows Businesses to Focus On Growth and not IT.
+Having a clear data management strategy allows businesses to focus on growth and not IT.

 Once organizations have taken steps to mitigate cyber risk, they are clearly more confident of their ability to understand, respond to, and recover from all-but-inevitable cyber-attacks.
 That helps them move on comfortably to business growth, execution of their organizational mission and other top priorities.
 It is therefore important for organizations to understand cyber risk and what they can do about it.